AmanitaVerna/go-mp3/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/amanitaverna/go-mp3.svg)](https://pkg.go.dev/github.com/amanitaverna/go-mp3)

 The original go-mp3 is no longer maintained.
-This fork was made to add the ability to record the current position for later seeking, and for seeking forwards and backwards by a certain number of seconds.
+This fork was made to add the ability to record the current position for later seeking, and for seeking forwards and backwards by a certain number of seconds, and seeking to a specific time code in the mp3.

 # The original readme follows: